==================

 -

 Foil construction.
-For the most part, in hydrofoil surfboard models, there’s aluminum and carbon fiber.
-They are more often than not the materials used to make the mast and fuselage.
-Aluminum gets eaten away by salt water but at least it gives a solid feel and is pretty durable.
+In hydrofoil surfboard models, there’s aluminum and carbon fiber.
+More often than not, they are the materials used to make the mast and fuselage.
+Aluminum gets eaten away by salt water, but at least it gives a solid feel and is pretty durable.
 Parts made with such may need disassembling from time to time for preservation.
 Molded carbon fibers are also dependable and long-lasting.
 They are lighter and feel great but are usually more expensive to buy.

 Starting Hydrofoil Surfing

-Still, there’s having a boat drag you or running by yourself on a dock and them jumping on a board.
+Still, there’s having a boat drag you or running by yourself on a dock and then jumping on a board.
 Whatever approach you’d try, you then have to concern yourself with riding.

 For this stage, you need the utmost stability.
-It isn’t only about standing on a hydrofoil surfboard but also moving while on it.
-Hence, it wouldn’t be a mystery if you would have unsuccessful attempts.
+It isn’t only about standing on a hydrofoil surfboard and moving while on it.
+Hence, it wouldn’t be a mystery if you had unsuccessful attempts.

 After all, taking off is challenging enough.